Uncontested Divorce In Texas

-For couples seeking a divorce in Texas, a no contest divorce may seem like an attractive option.
+For couples seeking a Texas quickie divorce, a no contest divorce in Texas may seem like an attractive option.
 Sometimes referred to as a quick divorce in Texas, a truly uncontested divorce allows some spouses to finalize a divorce with minimal delay and may cost less than a contested or litigated divorce, which typically requires more billable hours and attorney’s fees.

 To file for an uncontested divorce in Texas, a couple must have resided in Texas for at least six months and in the county where the party is filing for divorce for a minimum of 90 days.
 From there, if both parties agree to the terms of the divorce, the process generally goes as follows (your county clerk can provide additional details and next steps):

 A number of these issues pertain to children, assets and debts, which frequently complicate divorce.
-Figuring out child custody, visitation and child support isn’t as easy as it might seem and couples often disagree about decisions pertaining to their kids.
+Figuring out child custody, visitation and how much is child support in Texas isn’t as easy as it might seem and couples often disagree about decisions pertaining to their kids.
 The laws pertaining to spousal support, property division and bankruptcies in Texas are also complex, and most couples benefit from seeking legal advice on these matters.

 While many people think they don’t need a lawyer to help with an uncontested divorce in Texas, hiring a reputable divorce attorney to help navigate the divorce process can prevent a lot of headaches.
 This is especially true when an uncontested divorce becomes contested or any distribution or transfer of property is involved.

-When a divorce is contested and no minor children are involved, community property or alimony—spousal maintenance in Texas—might be at issue.
+When a divorce is contested and no minor children are involved, community property and/or spousal maintenance might be at issue.
 A divorce attorney can help negotiate a fair financial settlement and also ensure that any ancillary documents are filled out and filed appropriately.

 For example, if the parties reach an agreement to share monies in their retirement accounts, a QDRO (qualified domestic relations order) must be filed.
 According to the Internal Revenue Service, a QDRO is “a judgment, decree or order for a retirement plan to pay child support, alimony or marital property rights to a spouse, former spouse, child or other dependents of a participant.”